R2Northstar/NorthstarWiki/CONTRIBUTING.md

 ### Specifics of log reading
 1. Script compilation error

      This error generally arises due to a mod installed breaking, not having a valid dependency, or conflicting with another installed mod (sometimes, even core mods!).
 For these issues, there are two ways you can go about them.
-If they're issues with mod dependencies, the log will state something like the following
+If they're issues with mod dependencies, the log will state something like the following:

    (Note: These log examples ARE out of date.
-The error messages, however, have stayed the same or relatively similar.)
+The error messages, however, have stayed the same or relatively similar)

    This is a specific example of the user not having [Mod Settings](https://northstar.thunderstore.io/package/EladNLG/ModSettings/) installed.\
    ![image](https://github.com/CooldudePUGS/NorthstarWiki/assets/70904206/19e31f35-0289-400f-a7e3-ddeeddcb01e9)